webqit/webflo/README.md

 ##### SPA State

-In addition to [the universal lifecycle state](#application-state) of a Webflo application, state on the client side also includes the following aspects of the client-side lifecycle that can be used to provide visual cues on the UI.
+In addition to [the universal concept of state](#application-state) of a Webflo application, state on the client side also includes the following aspects of the client-side lifecycle that can be used to provide visual cues on the UI.

 ###### The `document.state.network` Object